How Long Does It Take To Refinance A Mortgage Loan Nowadays? Hint: Be Prepared For Battle!

 Recommendations For An Easier Refinance:

-* Some of the quickest mortgage refinance turnarounds I’ve seen are with Quicken Loans.
+* Check the latest mortgage rates: Some of the quickest mortgage refinance turnarounds I’ve seen are with Quicken Loans.
 I know at least 15 people in 2012 who have refinanced through Quicken Loans in under 50 days as opposed to my 100 days.
 Because Quicken Loans is an online mortgage company, they have lower overhead costs and a much more streamlined loan refinancing process.
 This means lower rates and quicker refinances for you.
 There is no obligation to utilize Quicken Loans, hence you should at the very least check the latest rates if you have not refinanced in the past six months.

 Photo: Old Samurai Armor from Yoroi.com.